openkfw/TruBudget/doc/tutorials/contribute/Contributor-Guide.md

 ### Blockchain

 The blockchain works as data layer for the Trubudget application.
 Therefore, we start by creating an instance of the blockchain.
-To login to the docker registry, obtain a password from one of the administrators and then save it to `DOCKER_REGISTRY_PASSWORD`

 <br />
 First, navigate to the `/blockchain` folder, install all the npm packages and then start the blockchain via a shellscript: